 Making Your Parent’s Dreams Come True

 Or maybe they want you to choose a particular school because it was one they dreamed of attending but they could not afford it.
 Now they want to make their dreams come true through you.
-While that is understandable, choosing a school for this reason may not be in your best interests.
+While that is understandable, choosing a school, for this reason, may not be in your best interests.

 You may have a different set of talents and skills as your parents.
 Maybe you have a clear goal of following a major not offered by that school.
 Moreover, your personality may not be well-suited to that particular campus, making for a bad experience overall.
-To get the best from your college experience, you need to choose a school that is a best fit for you and you alone.
+To get the best from your college experience, you need to choose a school that is the best fit for you and you alone.

 Reputation of the School

 While it is a matter of great pride to have a graduation certification from the best school in the country, it is not worth it if you chose to attend that particular school solely on the basis of its reputation.
 What is more important is to consider whether the school offers what you are looking for or not.
 That includes academic programs, extracurricular activities, level of competition among peers, campus atmosphere and classroom sizes.

 The freshman dorm rooms of some colleges may be lacking in some way or the other.
 But, a less-than-stellar dorm room is not reason enough to reject a college.
 If the college outshines the others on your list in all other categories, it is definitely worth choosing it.
 Considering you will live in the freshman dorm for only one year, it is not worth letting that influence your final college choice.